Cosmic evolution of free software

-Cosmology isn't the only modern hot topic.
-Singularity is a buzz word going around these days and people are not only getting really excited about the prospects some folks provide estimates for but they are also investing a lot of money into this.
-If none of this sounds familiar to you go check out Ray Karzweil's talk at Google about the Singularity, now hired at Google as Director of Engineering to help bring natural language understanding to Google.
+Singularity is a new craze these days, people are not only getting really excited about the prospects, some are also investing a lot of money into this.
+If you are not familiar with the concepts of Singularity I recommend to check out Ray Karzweil's talk at Google about the Singularity, now hired at Google as Director of Engineering to help bring natural language understanding to Google.
 I'd recommend following this up with the Transcendent Man at least twice.
 Then watch the IBM's revelations of their new $1 billion investment into expanding their Watson Group, .
 Good 'ol Watson beat humans in Jeopardy in 2011, it ended up using used Wikipedia to learn tons of human information.
 Finally watch Benjamin Goertzel's interview regarding the Singularity.
 In short the concept of singularity is that at one point in time computers will surpass the intelligence of humans.
 Ray has popularized the term even more by integrating a firm prediction of when that will happen.
 He believes that a machine will pass the Turing test by 2029, and that around 2045, "the pace of change will be so astonishingly quick that we won't be able to keep up, unless we enhance our own intelligence by merging with the intelligent machines we are creating".
 The foundation of Ray's predictions is the concept that technology keeps evolving exponentially.
 If this sounds fuzzy consider Moore's law and extend that before and beyond.
 He mentions in the the Transcendent Man he has 10 folks who work for him specifically only for gathering data and building projections on technological growth.
 He uses this to help build more accurate business models.
 Ray clarifies:

 "Business plans set out to only have an outlook for the next 3-4 years are pretty short sighted.
 You only need to look at the last 3 or 4 years to see that that's not correct."